jdoleary/Spellmasons/docs/TasksCurrentPriority.md

     - Diversity of playstyle (classes?)

 ## Performance
-- **easy** Connect spell is slow when cast with multiple targets (after another targeting spell); make it concurrent like the others
-- There is a long pause after using connect (after another targeting spell)
 - **important** Prediction slowing down on huge spells
     - "You may still cast this spell, but it is too powerful to predict" (Get copy review)
     - I've now finished the prediction only running when necessary so the improvement is it'll only be slow while it's calculating but if you hold the mouse still it speeds back up